-Introduction This performance standard evaluates children's development predominantly in the Social Emotional domain.
-Children's ability to manage their own behaviour and to self-regulate are crucial skills which are the foundation for overall well-being, social interactions, academic success and future life outcomes.
-In essence, managing behaviour and developing self-regulation skills provide children with the tools they need to navigate the complexities of the world around them.
-These skills not only contribute to immediate positive outcomes but also have far-reaching implications for children's future success and well-being.
-Children's understanding, appreciation and respect for their own and other cultures and religions is an important feature of developing self-esteem, self-identity and tolerance.
-Children who have a secure understanding of our environmental challenges and the importance of caring for the environment are more likely to contribute to the preservation and the long-term sustainability of the environment.
-Quality Indicators 2.1 Social emotional learning 2.2 Children's understanding and appreciation for culture, religion and the environment Key Aspects Managing behaviour Self-regulation Emotional security and interactions with adults Positive child interactions Cultural understanding and appreciation Understanding and appreciation of religion Involvement in environmental issues
+Introduction Children's ability to manage their own behaviour and to soverall well-being, social interactions, academic success and developing self-regulation skills provide children with world around them.
+These skills not only contribute to implications for children's future success and well-being Children's understanding, appreciation and respect for the feature of developing self-esteem, self-identity and tole heir own and other cultures and religions is an important rance.
+Children who have a secure understanding of our for the environment are more likely to contribute to the Quality Indicators 2.1 Social emotional learning 2.2 Children's understanding of and appreciation for culture, religion and the environment Key Aspects Managing behaviour Self-regulation Emotional security and interactions with adults Positive child interactions Cultural understanding and appreciation Understanding and appreciation of religion Involvement in environmental issues